wpswings/woo-gift-cards-lite/readme.txt

 **INTRODUCE DIGITAL GIFT CARDS ON YOUR WORDPRESS WEBSITE!
 EMBRACE THE EFFORTLESS WOOCOMMERCE GIFT CARDS SOLUTION - EASY CREATION, REDEMPTION & MANAGEMENT.
 PERSONALIZE CARDS, SET BEAUTIFUL FESTIVE TEMPLATES, AND SHARE GIFT VOUCHERS VIA EMAIL!**

-Create, sell, and manage digital & physical gift cards at your eCommerce store with one tool —  the WP Swings WooCommerce Gift cards plugin.
+Create, sell, and manage digital & physical gift cards at your eCommerce store with one tool —  the Ultimate Gift Cards for WooCommerce plugin.

 Offering the ultimate convenience, customers can effortlessly purchase and send these cards to anyone via email or shipping.
 The recipients are then able to redeem their gift coupons for a delightful shopping experience at your store or utilize them as convenient gift vouchers.

 Render seamless gifting for both online and offline stores with our versatile gifting portal!
 Utilizing our [**Gift Cards for WooCommerce**](https://wpswings.com/product/gift-cards-for-woocommerce-pro/?utm_source=wpswings-giftcards-pro&utm_medium=giftcards-org-page&utm_campaign=giftcards-pro) plugin, you can scan, redeem, recharge, & manage all card types, ensuring a comprehensive gifting solution for your business.
 You can offer an email-to-the-recipient option as the digital gift card delivery method.